• Skip to primary navigation

 Alfredo sauce uses cheese and butter, adding velvety richness.

-Taste, flavor profiles, and usage in dishes differ.
+Taste, flavors, and usage in dishes differ.

 Similarities Between White Sauce and Alfredo Sauce